 Not drinking enough water can also cause water retention on your stomach and legs and dehydration can lead to feeling tired, which then makes it harder to find the motivation to exercise.

 Try to start your morning with a large glass of water before your coffee or tea.
 Always carry a bottle of water with you and sip it slowly throughout the day.

 Hypothyroidism (under active thyroid)

 If you find you are healthy and putting on weight, then this could mean you have an underactive thyroid.

 Hypothyroidism means your thyroid gland does not produce enough thyroid hormone which helps your body regulate and use energy.
 It affects women more than men.

-Symptoms will include constantly feeling tired, depressed and weight gain.
+Symptoms of underactive thyroid include constantly feeling tired, depressed and weight gain.
 A simple blood test can determine if you suffer from hypothyroidism.
 If you suspect this could be the case, make an appointment to see your GP.

 The truth is, as we get older, hormonal changes due to menopause can cause weight gain.

 Having too much oestrogen, the main female hormone, in our bodies can cause fat gain, bloating, water retention and in the worst-case scenario can lead to hormonal cancers.

 Unbalanced hormones can happen as we move into perimenopause and menopause.
 Usually, perimenopause will start 4 years before menopause.
 Regular check-ups and blood tests can help you keep a check on your hormones, which means you can be proactive and find ways to balance them.